antonio-lopez/we-make-websites/README.md

 # We Build Websites Agency

-> A Tailwind CSS exercise replicating the [We Make Websites](https://wemakewebsites.com/) agency home page.
+> A responsive replication of the [We Make Websites](https://wemakewebsites.com/) agency home page using Tailwind CSS.

 ## Table of contents